python/cpython/Doc/library/queue.rst

 module.

 The module implements three types of queue, which differ only in the order in which the entries are retrieved.
-In a FIFO queue, the first tasks added are the first retrieved.
-In a LIFO queue, the most recently added entry is the first retrieved (operating like a stack).
+In a :abbr:`FIFO (first-in, first-out)` queue, the first tasks added are the first retrieved.
+In a :abbr:`LIFO (last-in, first-out)` queue, the most recently added entry is the first retrieved (operating like a stack).
 With a priority queue, the entries are kept sorted (using the :mod:`heapq` module) and the lowest valued entry is retrieved first.